sciai-lab/pytorch-LearnedRandomWalker/README.md

 * The first 50 **valid** slices from each CREMI volume (A, B, C) are used for testing.
 The remaining **valid** slices are used for training.

-The final 150 test set slices (with all above mentioned modifications) and the seeds used can be downloaded from: https://heibox.uni-heidelberg.de/published/cvpr2019_lrw/
+The final 150 test set slices (with all above mentioned modifications): https://heibox.uni-heidelberg.de/published/cvpr2019_lrw/

+Additionally the repository contains seeds, learned RW segmentation, standard WS segmentation, standard RW segmentation and the CNN predictions.

 ## Evaluation:
 In the [evaluation](./evaluation) directory you can find all instruction to reproduce the results in the manuscript